keiya01/react-performance-testing/README.md

 yarn add --dev react-performance-testing
 ```

 You can increase testing experience by using [jest-performance-testing](https://github.com/keiya01/react-performance-testing/tree/master/packages/jest-performance-testing).

+Additionally, you can use [performance-testing-cli](https://github.com/keiya01/react-performance-testing/tree/master/packages/performance-testing-cli) if you use `renderTime`.
+If you use this library, you can execute test for each files.
+Therefore you will not need to test one by one.

 ## Example